Chevron Acquisitions & Mergers

 In 1900, Standard Oil acquired the Pacific Coast Oil Company for $761,000.

-Pacific Coast Oil was the largest petroleum company in California at the time, bringing substantial oil resources in the state under Standard Oil's control.
+Pacific Coast Oil was the largest petroleum company in California at the time, bringing substantial oil resources to the state.

-The 1900 acquisition set in motion Standard Oil's rapid expansion in the Western US through its California subsidiary, laying foundations for growth that would ultimately make Chevron a global energy leader after it emerged from the Standard Oil breakup.
+It set in motion Standard Oil’s rapid expansion in the Western US through its California subsidiary.

 STANDARD OIL OF KENTUCKY